tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/index.md

 * Agile, iterative development should be taught early on.
 * Feedback is critical.

-I've got more to say on each of these, and if you'd like to know WHY these things mater, [click here](/syllabus/values.html).
+I've got more to say on each of these, and if you'd like to know WHY these things matter, [click here](/syllabus/values.html).

 The remainder of this site gets down to brass tacks.
 Here you'll find references and resources for you to use before, during, and after the class.